Dr Cesare Tronci

 Biography

 I obtained a Laurea in Nuclear Engineering in May 2004 at the Politecnico di Torino (Italy).
-Then, after spending two years (06/2003 - 05/2005) at CERN (Switzerland) working on microwave electronics under the direction of Ugo Amaldi (also at TU München and TERA Foundation), I moved to the Theoretical Division (in the former Plasma Theory Group) of the Los Alamos National Lab (LANL, USA), where I visited Giovanni Lapenta (now at KU Leuven, Belgium) for several months.
+Then, after spending two years (06/2003 - 05/2005) at CERN (Switzerland) working on microwave electronics, I moved to the Theoretical Division (in the former Plasma Theory Group) of the Los Alamos National Lab (LANL, USA), where I visited for several months.

-In 10/2005, I entered a PhD programme in Applied Mathematics at Imperial College, under the direction of Darryl Holm.
-Between 2006 and 2007, I also spent two summers at LANL, working with Bruce Carlsten in the former International, Space & Response Division (High Power Electrodynamics Group).
-In 09/2008, I joined the Mathematics Section of EPF Lausanne (Switzerland) as a research assistant in Tudor Ratiu's group (Geometric Analysis).
+In 10/2005, I entered a PhD programme in Applied Mathematics at Imperial College.
+Between 2006 and 2007, I also spent two summers at LANL, working in the former International, Space & Response Division (High Power Electrodynamics Group).
+In 09/2008, I joined the Mathematics Section of EPF Lausanne (Switzerland) as a research assistant in the former Geometric Analysis group.
 In 01/2012, I was appointed as a Lecturer (Assistant Professor) at Surrey, where I became Reader (Associate Professor) in 08/2018.
 After spending the year of 2019 at the Max-Planck Institute in Garching (DE) as a Humboldt Fellow, in 06/2020 I was appointed Adjunct Professor at Tulane University (US).

 Over the last 8 years, I was an invited participant fellow at several research programs at the Fields Institute (Toronto, CA), the Newton Institute (Cambridge, UK), the Bernoulli Center (Lausanne, CH), and the MSRI (Berkeley, USA).